The various types of swallowtail butterflies are some of the most beautiful butterflies in the world. Each has its own unique look and behavior.

 Scientific name: Papilio palamedes

 The laurel swallowtail is a dark butterfly marked by its yellow spots and bands.
-They live around swampy areas and along the shores of ponds.
+They live around swampy areas and along the shores of ponds in the southeastern US.

 Laurel swallowtail butterflies are also common visitors to gardens and flowerbeds.
 They sip nectar from flowers and spread pollen to help with pollination.